 Virginia Snyder, PhD, PA-C

-As the Physician Assistant Program director, Snyder provides program leadership and works closely with faculty, staff and students to develop and administer all facets of the PA Program, including curriculum, clinical experiences, program evaluation and accreditation.
-Snyder is also active in student instruction, outreach activities and scholarly projects.
+As the Physician Assistant Program director, Virginia Snyder provides program leadership and works closely with faculty, staff and students to develop and administer all facets of the PA Program, including curriculum, clinical experiences, program evaluation and accreditation.
+Snyder is also active in student instruction, professional development, committee service, outreach activities, and scholarly projects.

-She joined the program in 2003 as a faculty associate and during her tenure has been involved in many instructional areas, with an emphasis on neurology.
-She became the interim program director in 2006 and full time director in July, 2008.
+She joined the program in 2003 as a faculty associate and during her tenure has been involved in many instructional areas, with an emphasis on neuroanatomy, neurophysiology and neurology.
+She became the interim program director in 2006 and full-time director in July, 2008.

 Dipesh Navsaria, MD, MPH, MSLIS